stalcup-dev/gss-happiness-adjusted-effects/README.md

 - Predictive lift is minimal (core model does not beat a YEAR-only baseline on log loss), so treat results as interpretive—not a strong classifier.
 - If you’re prioritizing subgroup comparisons to emphasize, health-related differences are larger than income/marital in this period.

+**Decision-use (what I’d do with this)**

+If I were a PM/analyst choosing what to prioritize in a happiness “drivers” narrative, I’d lead with health as the highest-signal segmentation cut, use income and marital as secondary context, and avoid productizing this as a predictor (it’s not a strong classifier).

 **Why you can trust it (within limits)**